Feature request #9094

 Revision e9f808ad

-Added by Jürgen Fischer about 10 years ago
+Added by Jürgen Fischer over 10 years ago

 make confirmation on layer deletion optional (fixes #9094)